 Necessary.
-Additional taxes/fees should enable important projects and essential services, preferably improving upon them – e.g., adding new teachers to lower class sizes.
+Additional taxes/fees should enable important projects and essential services, preferably improving them – e.g., adding new teachers to lower class sizes.

 Equitable.
-New and renewed taxes and fees should be structured to spread the burden as fairly as California law permits.
-Traditional flat parcel taxes (each property pays exactly the same amount, whether a studio condo or a large mall) hurt small property owners.
-CO$T strongly prefers progressive parcel taxes such as those levied per square foot of buildings (or, in the instance of school and park taxes, per dwelling unit).
+New and renewed taxes and fees should be structured to spread the burden as ratably as California law permits.
+Traditional flat parcel taxes (each property pays exactly the same amount, whether it is a studio condo or a large mall) hurt small property owners.
+CO$T strongly prefers progressive parcel taxes such as those levied per square foot of buildings (or, in the instance of school and park taxes, or per dwelling unit).
 We encourage exemptions and discounts for seniors, disabled people, and lower income tax/rate payers.

+Don’t choose the voters.
 Except in rare instances of extreme urgency, CO$T will automatically oppose any tax presented to voters at a time other than a statewide election.

 Reach out to us!
 CO$T urges jurisdictions, agencies, elected officials and community members to proactively seek feedback as they shape an upcoming tax or fee.